St Paul's Grammar School, Penrith

 Diploma Programme (DP)

 St Paul's was the second school in NSW to offer the IB Diploma programme in 1990.
-It offers students choice in all subject groups within the IB at both HL and SL.
-The school has one of the most highly experienced IB staff in Australia with many IB examiners of scripts, moderators, three IB accredited teacher training workshop leaders, senior moderators, two former Deputy Chief Examiners.
+It offers students choice in all subject groups within the IB Diploma at both HL and SL.
+The school has one of the most highly experienced IB staff in Australia with many IB examiners of scripts, senior moderators and moderators of internal assessment, three IB accredited teacher training workshop leaders, two IB Programme Resource Centre moderators, two former Deputy Chief Examiners and a number of staff with other significant IB Educator roles.
 A number of staff have been or are members of IB Diploma curriculum committees (Biology, Dance and Visual Art).

 Group 1 subjects (Studies in language and literature ) offered include English: literature and Chinese: literature.
 Mother tongue languages are school supported where possible.

-Group 2 subjects (Language acquisition) offered include English B HL, Mandarin Chinese B SL, French B SL, Latin B SL, French ab initio SL and Spanish ab initio SL.
+Group 2 subjects (Language acquisition) offered include English B HL, Mandarin Chinese B SL, French B SL, Latin B SL, Chinese ab initio SL, French ab initio SL and Spanish ab initio SL.
 Other languages are school supported where possible.

 Group 3 subjects (Individuals and their societies) offered include Business Management, Economics, Geography, History, Psychology and Environmental Systems and Societies SL (a trans-disciplinary subject meeting both Group 3 and 4 requirements in one subject, allowing greater flexibility in subject choice in other areas).